 1 Kings 14:1-20 Ahijah, the prophet from Shiloh, prophesies that God will bring disaster on Jeroboam’s household because he has worshipped idols, and the people of Israel will be uprooted and scattered beyond ‘the river’ (the River Euphrates) for worshipping foreign gods.
 Jeroboam’s son Abijah falls ill and dies.
 When Jeroboam dies in c.911BC, he is succeeded by another son, Nadab, who reigns briefly from c.911 to c.910BC.

 1 Kings 14:21-31 Meanwhile, King Rehoboam of Judah (who reigns from c.931 to c.914BC) also turns away from the LORD and worships foreign gods.
 Altars to Baal and Asherah are set up on the high places, and sacred ‘Asherah poles’ (fertility symbols representing fruit-laden branches) are erected under the shade of large trees.

-Image of Pharoah Ramesses II at Karnak Temple
+Image of Pharaoh Ramesses II at Karnak Temple

-Although the Bible tells us that Pharoah ‘Shishak’ plundered Jerusalem and carried away the temple treasures (see 1 Kings 14:25-26), there is no record of a Pharoah called 'Shishak' in the numerous clay tablets and stone inscriptions that record the names of the kings of ancient Egypt.
+Although the Bible tells us that Pharaoh ‘Shishak’ plundered Jerusalem and carried away the temple treasures (see 1 Kings 14:25-26), there is no record of a Pharaoh called 'Shishak' in the numerous clay tablets and stone inscriptions that record the names of the kings of ancient Egypt.